 This randomized, open-label, controlled clinical trial evaluates the efficacy and safety of Lactobacillus crispatus M247 (CRISPACT®) in preventing recurrent urinary tract infections (rUTIs) in women.
-The study will enroll 130 adult female participants with a history of recurrent UTIs, defined as ≥3 episodes in the past year or ≥2 episodes in the past six months.
-Participants will be randomized into two groups: the Probiotic Group, receiving iNatal-duo® (containing Bifidobacterium animalis subsp. lactis BB-12 and Enterococcus faecium L3) for 30 days, plus CRISPACT® (Lactobacillus crispatus M247) for 90 days; and the Control Group, receiving iNatal-duo® alone for 30 days without additional probiotic supplementation.
-The primary outcome is a reduction in the frequency and severity of rUTIs over 12 months, while secondary outcomes include symptom improvement, impact on quality of life, and safety assessments.
+The study enrolls 84 adult female participants with a history of recurrent UTIs, defined as ≥3 episodes in the past year or ≥2 episodes in the past six months.
+Participants are randomized into two groups: the Probiotic Group, receiving iNatal Duo® (containing Bifidobacterium animalis subsp. lactis BB-12 and Enterococcus faecium L3) for 30 days plus CRISPACT® (Lactobacillus crispatus M247) administered orally for 90 days; and the Control Group, receiving iNatal Duo® alone for 30 days without additional probiotic supplementation.
+The primary outcome is the reduction in the frequency of rUTIs over 12 months, while secondary outcomes include symptom improvement, quality of life, and safety assessments.

 Study Type